The application of soil microorganisms is very extensive. We can repair contaminated soils, produce fungicide, biopesticides, and so on.

-Microorganisms in soil are all tiny creatures that are invisible or invisible to the naked eye.
+Soil microbes are all tiny creatures that are invisible or invisible to the naked eye.
 They are small and simple in structure.
 They usually use optical microscopes and electronics.
 However, we can’t ignore the importance of microorganisms in the soil.

 Distribution of Microorganisms in Soil

-The microscope can be seen about 1000 times, but some microorganisms can be seen by the naked eye, like mushrooms, ganoderma lucidum and other fungi.
+The microscope can be seen about 1000 times, but some microorganisms can be seen by the naked eye, like mushrooms, ganoderma lucidum, and other fungi.
 Organisms are varied, and they exist in their unique ways for their survival and reproduction.

-Type of Microorganisms in Soil
+Type of Soil Microorganisms

 Most of the soil microorganisms are beneficial to the growth of crops.
 They have a significant impact on the formation and development of the soil, the material cycle, and the evolution of fertility.
-Of course, some pathogenic microorganisms are not favoured.
+Of course, some pathogenic microorganisms are not favored.

-1. Form Soil Structures
+1. Form Good Soil Structures

-Soil is not merely a simple combination of soil particles and fertilisers.
+Soil is not merely a simple combination of soil particles and fertilizers.
 As an active component of soil, soil microorganisms in their own lives, through the exchange of metabolically active oxygen and carbon dioxide, and secreted organic acids, etc. contribute to the soil particles.

 2. Decompose Organic Matters

-The most significant effect of soil microorganisms is the decomposition of organic matter, such as the roots and leaves of crops and organic fertilisers applied to the soil.
+The most significant effect of soil microorganisms is the decomposition of organic matter, such as the roots and leaves of crops and organic fertilizers applied to the soil.

 Then, soil microorganisms can also decompose minerals, and metabolites of soil microorganisms can promote the dissolution of insoluble substances in the soil.
 For example, phosphorus bacteria can decompose phosphorus in phosphate rock.
-Potassium bacteria can decompose potassium in potassium ore to facilitate absorption and utilisation of crops and increase soil fertility.
+Potassium bacteria can decompose potassium in potassium ore to facilitate absorption and utilization of crops and increase soil fertility.

 Nitrogen accounts for 4/5 of the air composition, but plants cannot use it directly.
 Some microorganisms can use their nitrogen fixation to convert nitrogen in the air into fixed nitrogen compounds that plants can use.
 With such soil microorganisms, it is equivalent to the soil.
-With its nitrogen fertiliser production plant.
+With its nitrogen fertilizer production plant.

 5. Use in Soil Degradation

-Microorganisms can also degrade organic pesticides, municipal waste, and factory waste that remain in the soil.
+Soil microorganisms can also degrade organic pesticides, municipal waste, and factory waste that remain in the soil.
 Microorganisms break them down into harmless or even harmless substances, reducing the risk of residual poisons.

 Nowadays, there are many examples of the use of microorganisms in medical and health care, industrial and agricultural production.
 Take the microbes in the soil.
 By developing and screening effective strains and cultivating highly effective strains, we can repair contaminated soils, produce fungicide, biopesticides, and so on.